-THIS INTERLOCAL AGREEMENT (hereinafter referred to as "Agreement") is entered into by and between the Clay County Board of County Commissioners, a political subdivision of the State of Florida (hereinafter referred to as the "County"), The Cities of Green Cove Springs and Keystone Heights, and the Town of Orange Park, (hereinafter referred to as "Cities") and the School Board of Clay County (hereinafter referred to as the "School Board"), a public agency of the State of Florida, (hereinafter collectively referred to as the "Parties.")
+THIS INTERLOCAL AGREEMENT (hereinafter referred to as "Agreement")made this 21st\day of \June\, 2005, ("effective date") is entered into by and between the Clay County Board of County Commissioners, a political subdivision of the State of Florida, (hereinafter referred to as the "County").
+The City or Town Council of the Cities of Green Cove Springs and Keystone Heights, and the Town of Orange Park, (hereinafter referred to as "Cities") and the School District Board of Clay County (hereinafter referred to as the "School Board"), a public agency of the State of Florida, (hereinafter collectively referred to as the "Parties.") (hereinafter referred to as the "School Board").
+Not participating in this Agreement is the Town of Penny Farms.
+This jurisdiction qualifies for exemption pursuant to the provisions of Section 163.3177 (12)(b), Florida Statutes.

-WHEREAS, the County, the Cities and the School Board recognize their mutual obligation and responsibility for the education, nurturing and general well-being of the children of Clay County; and
+WHEREAS, the County, the Cities and the School Board recognize their mutual obligation and responsibility for the education, nurturingance and general well-being of the children of Clay County; and